From the August 2013 Conservationist

 New State Record Brookie

 On May 16, Rick Beauchamp of Fulton County caught a new state record brook trout while fishing on Silver Lake, Hamilton County.
 Rick caught the 22.5-inch brookie using a Lake Clear Wabbler and worm.
 The trophy fish weighed in at slightly more than 6 pounds, surpassing the previous state record by 2 ounces.
 Rick submitted the details of his catch to DEC's Angler Achievement Awards Program, a program designed to recognize the accomplishments of anglers.
-Check out the June 2013 article "Nice Catch!" for information about the program, or download an application form.
+Download an application form for the Angler Achievement Awards.

 Ranger School Turns 100